 We have created a section of this website to guide you and provide you with peace of mind about your upcoming surgery.
 Please read this carefully as the instructions will help you move smoothly through each phase of your surgery and recovery.

-It is very important that you bring all documents given to you by your surgeon’s office, to Day Surgery/Outpatient including: all Physicians Orders, Consents, Lab Work, X-Rays and any other documents.
+It is very important that you bring all documents given to you by your surgeon’s office, to Day Surgery/Outpatient including: all Physicians Orders, Consents, Lab Work, X-Rays, history and physicals, and any other documents.

 Bring all medications you take with you so that the hospital staff can identify the medication name, dosage and frequency you take it.
 Also include any non-prescription drugs (over the counter medications) that you may be taking including aspirin, vitamins and herbal supplements.
 This information will help speed up your preadmission process.